Page 1057

 ABSTRACT

-performance, enhanced safety, and efficient energy utilization.
-The proposed smart BMS provides a practical
+reliable performance, enhanced safety, and efficient energy utilization.
+The proposed smart BMS provides a practical and

 INTRODUCTION